 My client was riding her motorcycle eastbound on Sepulveda in the South Bay.
-She was in the no. 2 lane closest to the curb.
+She was in the number 2 lane closest to the curb.
 A car on her left changed lanes into her.
 The collision launched her from her motorcycle.
 She lost consciousness when she hit the ground and regained consciousness as she was rolling down the street.
-She ended up coming to a sliding stop in the middle of a cross walk down the street.
+She ended up coming to a sliding stop in the middle of a crosswalk down the street.

 After signing up the client, my office conducted an investigation into the collision.
 After three visits to the site of the collision, my office found a witness.
 The manager at a McDonald’s saw the entire collision from the drive-thru window.
 The witness corroborated my client’s version of the collision.
 My investigator secured a sworn statement from the witness.